D1981miranda/xuggest/README.md

-A reference implemenation for a command line autosugget experiment UI
+A reference implemenation for a command line autosugget experiment UI.

+Build on urwin